-The demographics of each group can vary from trip to trip, but overall we've found that over 50% join our trips solo, and 90% of our travelers are in their 30's, 40's, and 50's.
+Overall, we've found that approximately 60% of the travelers on trips join solo, while the other 40% or so join with their partner or a friend, and 90% of our travelers are in their 30's, 40's, and 50's.
 Whatever the age of the guys on our trips everyone's already got something in common, an exciting new experience in a new country!
 Each group is led by a Detours trip leader who is there to ensure everything goes off without a hitch, allowing you to focus on having the time of your life!
 We welcome both men and women onto our trips although it’s important to know that almost all groups are 100% gay men.

 No problem!
 Don’t worry, lots of our travelers come solo and our trip will provide plenty of chances to meet great people both inside and outside of our group, including other solo travelers.
 As far as your accommodations go, you’ve got two choices.
 We can either pair you up with another solo group member in a two-bed room for no extra charge, or you can have your own room for a reasonable surcharge.

-What's included? • All Taxes • Intra-Europe flight from Budapest to Prague • Train travel from Prague to Berlin • Accommodations for your 10-day Detours experience • Two 3-hour guided walking tour: in Budapest and Prague • 48hr hop-on-hop-off bus pass in Berlin • All full breakfasts • Group travel within Hungary, Czech Republic, and Germany • Welcome dinner and drinks • Knowledgeable and fun Detours leaders • Over a decade of trip leading experience •
+What's included? • All Taxes • All group transport between itinerary destinations • Intra-Europe flight from Budapest to Prague • Train travel from Prague to Berlin • Accommodations for your 10-day Detours experience • Two 3-hour guided walking tour: in Budapest and Prague • 48hr hop-on-hop-off bus pass in Berlin • All full breakfasts • Welcome dinner and drinks • Knowledgeable and fun Detours leader •